PanagiotisKots/Pounding-Heart-Animation/README.md

 Thank you for being such an amazing friend, a constant source of happiness, and someone who always knows how to brighten my day.  😊

-This is for you, someone who will always hold a special place in my heart. 💕
+This is for you, you' ll always hold a special place in my heart. 💕